-B.5.4 Disability and Special Needs
+B.4.5 Disability and Special Needs

 If you have a special learning or access need, the College is committed to helping put in place recommended support, including any reasonable adjustments to study that may be needed.
-The Senior Tutor acts as the College's academic lead and the Academic Administrator acts as the College's academic coordinator.
-These officers can liaise on your behalf with your Department, the Exam Schools, and with other branches of the University, including the Disability Service which may be involved in assessing your needs.
+The Tutor for Graduates acts as the College's academic lead and the Academic Administrator acts as the College's academic coordinator.
+These officers can liaise on your behalf with your Department (which has overall responsibility for acting as Disability Lead in accordance with the Universities Framework on Disability), the Exam Schools, and with other branches of the University, including the Disability Service which may be involved in assessing your needs.
 If you have related accommodation and/or access needs within College, the Domestic Bursar acts as the College's domestic lead and the Accommodation Manager the College's domestic coordinator.
 See also the relevant parts of Section D (Accommodation) and E (Welfare) for further guidance.
 The University has also published a Framework on Disability and general guidelines in the form of a Handbook which may be adapted (as appropriate) to specific College and Departmental contexts: www.ox.ac.uk/students/welfare/disability?wssl=1.

-B.5.5 Changing Courses
+B.4.6 Changing Courses